Erb3/Kristsplit/README.md

 ### Krist

 Krist is a virtual currency used on some Minecraft servers, mainly [SwitchCraft](https://sc3.io).
+More information about [Krist at krist.dev](https://krist.dev)

+### Private key?
+Password?

+Private key and password are two different things in the krist world!
+A password, is what you give into a wallet hasher, and it outputs a private key!
+While the config of Kristsplit may be a bit missleading since it uses "private key" for both private keys and passwords, they are two different things!
+If you have a private key (hashed password), you should set the format to `API`.

 ## Deploying